 Benjamin Oliver Davis was born in Washington, D.C. on July 1, 1877, though he likely forged his birthdate to sign up for the Army in 1898.
 Born to Louis P. H. and Henrietta Davis, whose parents were enslaved, he experienced countless challenges as a Black man in a segregated society.
 Davis attended M Street High School in Washington, where he first learned about the Army during his time in the cadet program.
 During his senior year, he attended classes at the historically-Black Howard University but instead chose to enlist in the Army.

-Davis first served in the segregated 8th Volunteer Infantry Regiment as a first lieutenant during the last year of the Spanish-American War.
+Davis first served in the segregated 8th Volunteer Infantry Regiment as a first lieutenant during the last year of the War with Spain.
 His regiment never saw action, and, in 1899, Davis decided to reenlist as a private in the regular Army after his regiment disbanded at the end of the war.
 He joined the all-Black 9th Cavalry Regiment, nicknamed the Buffalo Soldiers for their service on the frontier during the Indian Wars.
 Once with the 9th, Davis quickly moved up the ranks, and within a year, he became sergeant major.
 While stationed with the 9th, Davis met Lt.
 Charles Young, the only Black officer in the Army at the time.
 Young taught Davis what he needed to do to become an officer.
-Within two years of joining the Army, Davis passed the officer’s test, becoming a second lieutenant with Troop F of the 10th Cavalry.
+Within two years of joining the Army, Davis passed the officer’s test, becoming a second lieutenant with Troop F, 10th Cavalry.

-Though he was not able to serve on the front lines during World War I, afterward, Davis continued to fight for advancement and traveled around the country to different positions.
-After the war, he became a professor of military science and tactics at the Tuskegee Institute in Alabama.
-Davis spent the next decades serving in various instructor roles with the Ohio National Guard, New York National Guard, Wilberforce University, and the Tuskegee Institute.
-On October 25, 1940, Davis was promoted to brigadier general, making him the first Black general in the Army.
+Though he was not able to serve on the front lines during World War I, Davis continued to fight for advancement and traveled around the country to different positions.
+After the war, he became a professor of military science and tactics at the Tuskegee Normal and Industrial Institute (now Tuskegee University) in Alabama.
+Davis spent the next decades serving in various instructor roles with the Ohio National Guard, New York National Guard, Wilberforce College, and the Tuskegee Institute.
+On Oct.
+25, 1940, Davis was promoted to brigadier general, making him the first Black general in the Army.